 Remove Your Shoes At The Door

-Has anyone ever asked you to do this?
-It may be something you’ve never been asked to do.
+Has anyone ever asked you to remove your shoes?
+It may be something you've never been asked.
 Or you were asked and pleasantly complied.
 Or you were asked and thought it was rude.
 People have strong feelings about this topic, one way or the other!

 Why would someone have a no-shoe rule?